 An onsite soil investigation is critical to good saturated buffer planning and design.
 The amount of organic matter in the soil and the presence of a restrictive layer are critical to the function of the saturated buffer.
+The soil carbon provides a food source for denitrifying bacteria, and the restrictive layer is needed so that saturated conditions can be maintained in the buffer.
 The buffer should be at least 30-feet wide, and have vigorously growing herbaceous or woody shrubs and trees, or a combination of the two.